SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 3. Identify the key hyperparameters of the script.
 Some of them should be easy to find, but at least 3 have made it into the core part of the code.
 One essential hyperparameter is also not included in the script but is needed to be completely reproducible (HINT: the weights of any neural network are initialized at random).

+    ??? success "Solution"

+        From the top of the file `batch_size`, `x_dim`, `hidden_dim` can be found as hyperparameters.
+Looking through the code it can be seen that the `latent_dim` of the encoder and decoder, `lr` or the optimzer, `epochs` in the training loop also are hyperparameters.
+Finally, the `seed` is not included in the script but is needed to make the script fully reproducible e.g. `torch.manual_seed(seed)`.

 4. Write a configuration file `config.yaml` where you write down the hyperparameters that you have found